 Every year in spring, a street fair takes place in University District.
 Simply known as U District Street Fair, the festival has been happening for five decades now.
 It is said to be the oldest street fair in the country.
 Featuring music and entertainment performances, a kid’s zone, shopping options, and an offer of delicious food and beverages, it attracts people from all around Seattle and neighboring cities.

-Have you picked your favorite yet?
-Managed to find a job before moving to another state?
-Then it’s time to get down to packing and planning your relocation.
-Contact your movers and schedule the moving date, or save money by finding the cheapest way to move out of state.
+Prior to changing the address and finding a job before moving to another state, you should donate unwanted items which will eventually lower your moving expenses.
+Then get down to packing tips and tricks, creating a photo inventory, and planning your relocation to avoid making some common moving mistakes.
+Contact your movers and schedule the moving date, and professionals will help you with packing your clothes, boxing up furniture, and handling other belongings.
+Or if that seems too pricey for you, save money by finding the cheapest way to move out of state.
 Seattle is excited to welcome you into the new chapter of your life!